chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/virtual-workspaces.md

 ### Partial and full support for virtual workspaces

-When an extension works or partially works with virtual workspaces, it should define `"virtualWorkspaces": true`.
+When an 插件 works or partially works with virtual workspaces, it should define `"virtualWorkspaces": true`.

 ```json
 {